History of our Churches

 All Saints’ is open from Mid-May to mid-September every afternoon from 2.50 to 4.30 – if someone wishes to visit at other times (Summer or Winter) they should telephone Janet Russell on 01206 305552 if possible at least two weeks beforehand.
 Visits are suspended during the lockdown.

 Find out more about the history of All Saints by clicking on the links below.

-Custodians at All Saints’ Church – Summer is nearly here, the team has met for a pre-season cup of coffee/tea and they have decided that the church will be open with a Custodian on duty every afternoon from 2.30 to 4.30 starting on Saturday, 13th May.
+Custodians at All Saints’ Church – The church will be open from mid-May onwards on each weekday afternoon except Saturdays.
 If you know of anyone who wishes to visit at other times, please let Janet Russell know on 305552.